The Difference Between Pool Clarifier and Flocculant

 Clarifiers help your pool filter pick up those tiny, little particles that are making your water cloudy.
 They do this by (nerd alert) coagulation.
 Meaning they take those tiny, little particles and bring them together to form bigger particles so that your filter has a better chance of catching them.
 This makes your filter more effective in clearing your swimming pool.

 Since it helps your pool filter do it’s job, you need your pool filter to run.
 We suggest that if you have a cloudy pool and you decide to use a clarifier, to run your pool 24 hours a day until your pool is clear.

 Also, since your filter is doing the bulk of the work, you need to help it by getting those particles into the filter.
 Here are some basic tips to help your clarifier and your pool filter clear your pool more efficiently:

-- If you have a main drain at the bottom of your pool, make sure it’s turned on to allow the pool water from the bottom to get into your filter.
+- Turn your main drains on: If you have a main drain at the bottom of your pool, make sure it’s turned on to allow the pool water from the bottom to get into your filter.

 - Swim!
 Swimming helps kick up the particles off the bottom of the pool so that your skimmer can capture the cloudy water.

 - If you have a sand filter, you can buy a filter enhancer, which allows sand filters to act like D.E.
 (Diatomaceous Earth) filters.
 This helps your sand filter to pick up smaller particles.
 I recommend using Bioguard’s Filter Enhancer called Sparkle Up.
 If you can’t find it, you can use a cup of plain D.E..
 Just pour it into your skimmer and the D.E. will lay on top of your bed of sand helping to catch the smaller particles your sand filter might otherwise miss.